kat-ushka/devops-with-kubernetes-course/Exercise 2.04/README.md

 To perform exercise flow I did next steps:

-1. Opened shell and moved to the whole project root folder.
+1. Opened shell and moved to the project folder.
-2. Moved to the folder of the previous ToDo application exercise (Exercise 2.02) with script:
+2. Checkout tag `Exercise_2.04`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_2.04
+    ```
+3. Moved to the folder of the previous ToDo application exercise (Exercise 2.02) with script:
+    ```shell
     cd Exercise\ 2.02
     ```
-3. Deleted previous artifacts with script:
+4. Deleted previous artifacts with script:
     ```shell
     kubectl delete -f manifests
     ```
-4. Moved to the current exercise folder with the script:
+5. Moved to the current exercise folder with the script:
     ```shell
     cd ..
     cd Exercise\ 2.04
     ```
-5. Applied configs with script:
+6. Applied configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-6. Checked that new pods were created in a new namespace with the script:
+7. Checked that new pods were created in a new namespace with the script:
     ```shell
     kubectl get pods -n to-do-project
     ```
-7. After the pod was initialized opened http://localhost:8081/to-do and added some todos ti check that everything still works.
+8. After the pod was initialized opened http://localhost:8081/to-do and added some todos ti check that everything still works.